 ESP32-C3 has 22 GPIO pins which can be assigned various functions by configuring corresponding registers.
-Besides digital signals, some GPIO’s can be also used for analog functions, such as ADC.
+Besides digital signals, some GPIO’s can also be used for analogue functions, such as ADC.

 How to use the ESP32-C3 ADC pins

-Note: The ESP32-C3 ADC pins don’t have a linear behavior.
-You’ll probably won’t be able to distinguish between 0 and 0.1V, or between 3.2 and 3.3V.
+Note: The ESP32-C3 ADC pins don’t have a linear behaviour.
+You probably won’t be able to distinguish between 0 and 0.1V, or between 3.2 and 3.3V.
 You need to keep that in mind when using the ADC pins.

 The LED PWM controller can generate independent digital waveform on six channels on Any GPIO pins.
 The LED PWM controller: